Adyasha-Choudhury/CNNs/README.md

-# starting_off
-## Eval-AI : The smart AI paper evaluator
+# Eval-AI : The smart AI paper evaluator

-This was a project which started off as a university credits requirement, and now I'm on my way to make this better and better!
+## This was a project which started off as a university credits requirement, and now I'm on my way to make this better and better!

 *School and University teachers spend about **30- 40% of their time** on evaluation of homeworks, assignments and exam papers.*